 But before that can happen… Laiel Brockade, Son of Perdition, must be killed.
 He has proven himself a serious and deadly contender in the preternatural arena.
 Armed with the Devil’s Luck, some powerful sorcery, a posse of psychotic killers, and his feral pet vampire to protect him as he, too, quests for the ultimate magical doodad of destruction.
 Partly, just so, just maybe, Dad will approve.
 It ain’t easy living in the ever-shadow of his Big Brother, the Antichrist, especially when regarded as the screw-up of the family.
 Deserved?
 Probably.
 Immolating all upon the Earth and up in Heaven by instigating ‘The End Times’ might just earn Laiel the redemption he so desires… in Hell.

 Sons and Daughter of Satan: check.
 Ruthless biker outlaws: check.
 Vampires and werewolves: feasting, feuding.
-Sexy ladies, tight/little/no clothing, kicking arse: you betcha.
+Sexy ladies, kicking arse: you betcha.
 Angels, demons, faeries, gods: yep.
 Zombies: sorta.
 Witches, warlocks, ghosts, ghouls: lurking.
 Magic: abound.
 Deception, conspiracy, treachery, murder, horror: everywhere.
 Treasure: for the taking, by force.
 Cops and robbers: getting slaughtered.
 Evil: incarnate.
 General public: unawares, previously.
 F-bombs dropped: all over the place.
 An epic Trilogy wherein the fate of existence itself hangs in precarious balance: How else?

 Genres: Occult & Supernatural, Horror, Action & Adventure, Sub/Urban Fantasy, Humor/Satire, Philosophy, Religion, War, Pre/Post-Apocalyptic.

 PROVOKER by Dan Champagne